ICESAT-2HackWeek/website-2024/book/tutorials/mental-health/index.md

 ## Broad format

-Respecting everyone's time committment, we have designed this session to be semi-interactive.
+Respecting everyone's time commitment, we have designed this session to be semi-interactive.
 The session will be a mix of interview-style interaction between Anthony and Shashank, and include small group discussions between participants in small groups.

 ## Links to material